-When services are reduced, terminated or denied, the participant is given written notification by the RN Service Coordinator that includes their appeal rights, process to request a hearing and the process for maintaining services.
-Notices of adverse actions and the opportunity to request a fair hearing are retained in the participant's case records maintained by DSDS.
+When services are reduced, terminated or denied, the participant is given written notification by the SHCN RN that includes their appeal rights, process to request a hearing and the process for maintaining services.

 The participant reviews and signs the Client Choice Statement annually and receives a copy.
-The RN Service Coordinator maintains a copy in the client record.
+The SHCN RN maintains a copy in the client record.

-The participant/responsible party is given verbal and written information in the Rights and Responsibilities form, the hearing process is explained by the RN Service Coordinator and the Rights and Responsibilities form is signed by the participant/responsible party upon enrollment and annually.
-Anytime the participant/responsible party does not agree when services are changed, reduced or denied, the RN Service Coordinator explains the appeal process and a letter is mailed to the participant/responsible party stated the changes, reduction or denial, and an effective date.
-The letter also provides instruction on how to appeal a decision and an address and phone contact for the Participant/responsible party has questions or concerns or has difficulty in notifying the hearings unit.
+The participant/responsible party is given verbal and written information in the Rights and Responsibilities form, the hearing process is explained by the SHCN RN and the Rights and Responsibilities form is signed by the participant/responsible party upon enrollment and annually.
+Anytime the participant/responsible party does not agree when services are changed, reduced or denied, the SHCN RN explains the appeal process and a letter is mailed to the participant/responsible party stated the changes, reduction or denial, and an effective date.
+The letter also provides instruction on how to appeal a decision and an address and phone contact for the Participant Hearings Unit.
+The SHCN RN is available to explain the appeals hearing process anytime the participant/responsible party has questions or concerns or has difficulty in notifying the hearings unit.